mircealungu/mircea/thoughtstream.md

 Nobody reads the law to learn how to live.
 Nobody remembers 20 principles from Marcus Aurelius.
-Everybody remember the morale of 20 good movies they saw.
+Everybody can remember twenty essential stories from their culture.
-Or twenty stories from their culture.
+And everybody remembers the morale of 20 good movies.

-I guess that's part of the problem: the fact that we've given up the stories of our culture for the Holywood stories and the american culture.
-And as far as I can tell, Hollywood has kind of lost the plot.
+I guess that's part of the problem: the fact that we've given up the stories of our culture for the Holywood stories...
+And now Hollywood has lost the plot.